-How To Progress
+How To Progress With RPT

-- Let’s say that this week you get 7 reps with 100kg and your target rep range was 6-8.
+- Let’s say that this week you get 7 reps with 100kg and your target rep range was 6-8 reps.
 The next week you’re going to stay with 100kg and try to hit 8 reps.
 If you do that then increase the weight slightly (102.5kg) and try to get 6 reps or more the following workout.

-|Example squat progression, target rep ranges 6-8, 8-10, 10-12:
+Target rep ranges 6-8, 8-10, 10-12:

 Note that some weeks the weight went up for the back-off sets but not in the “top-set” and vice versa.
 This is normal.

-Keep the other training circumstances the same, particularly, time and keep rest intervals strict.
+Keep the other training circumstances the same, particularly time, and keep rest intervals strict.

-What I like about RPT
+What I Like About RPT

 - Quick & effective.

-Drawbacks of RPT
+The Drawbacks of RPT

 Do I have to stick to those exercises above?